vlasky/pdf-reader-mcp/memory-bank/productContext.md

-# Product Context: Filesystem MCP Server
+# Product Context: PDF Reader MCP Server

 ## 1. Problem Solved

-AI agents like Cline often need to interact with a user's project files to perform tasks such as reading code, writing new code, modifying configurations, or searching for specific information.
-Directly granting unrestricted filesystem access poses significant security risks.
-Furthermore, requiring the user to manually perform every filesystem action requested by the agent is inefficient and hinders the agent's autonomy.
+AI agents often need to access information contained within PDF documents as part of user tasks (e.g., summarizing reports, extracting data from invoices, referencing documentation).
+Directly providing PDF file content to the agent is inefficient (large token count) and often impossible due to binary format.
+Executing external CLI tools for each PDF interaction can be slow, insecure, and lack structured output.

-This Filesystem MCP server acts as a secure and controlled bridge, solving the following problems:
+This MCP server provides a secure, efficient, and structured way for agents to interact with PDF files within the user's project context.

-- **Security:** It confines the agent's filesystem operations strictly within the boundaries of the project root directory (determined by the server's launch context), preventing accidental or malicious access to sensitive system files outside the project scope.
-- **Efficiency:** It provides the agent with a dedicated set of tools (`list_files`, `read_content`, `write_content`, `move_items`, `copy_items`,
-  etc.) to perform common filesystem tasks directly, reducing the need for constant user intervention for basic operations.
-- **Control:** Operations are performed relative to the project root (determined by the server's current working directory at launch), ensuring predictability and consistency within that specific project context. **Note:** For multi-project support, the system launching the server must set the correct working directory for each project instance.
-- **Standardization:** It uses the Model Context Protocol (MCP), providing a standardized way for the agent and the server to communicate about filesystem capabilities and operations.

 ## 2. How It Should Work

-- The server runs as a background process, typically managed by the agent's host environment (e.g., Cline's VSCode extension).
+- The server runs as a background process, managed by the agent's host environment.
-- It listens for incoming MCP requests over a defined transport (initially stdio).
-- Upon receiving a `call_tool` request for a filesystem operation:
-  1. It validates the request parameters against the tool's schema.
-  2. It resolves all provided relative paths against the `PROJECT_ROOT` (which is the server process's current working directory, `process.cwd()`).
-  3. It performs security checks to ensure paths do not attempt to escape the `PROJECT_ROOT` (the server's `cwd`).
-  4. It executes the corresponding Node.js filesystem function (`fs.readFile`,
-     `fs.writeFile`, `fs.rename`, `glob`, etc.).
-  5. It formats the result (or error) according to MCP specifications and sends it back to the agent.
-- It responds to `list_tools` requests by providing a list of all available filesystem tools and their input schemas.
+- The host environment ensures the server is launched with its working directory set to the user's current project root.
+- The agent uses MCP calls to invoke specific PDF reading tools provided by the server.
+- The agent provides the relative path to the target PDF file within the project root.
+- The server uses the `pdf-parse` library to process the PDF.
+- The server returns structured data (text, metadata, page count) back to the agent via MCP.
+- All file access is strictly limited to the project root directory.

 ## 3. User Experience Goals

-- **Seamless Integration:** The server should operate transparently in the background.
-The user primarily interacts with the agent, and the agent utilizes the server's tools as needed.
+- **Seamless Integration:** The agent should be able to use the PDF tools naturally as part of its workflow without complex setup for the end-user.
+- **Reliability:** Tools should reliably parse standard PDF files and return accurate information or clear error messages.
-- **Security Assurance:** The user should feel confident that the agent's filesystem access is restricted to the intended project directory.
+- **Security:** Users should trust that the server only accesses files within the intended project scope.
-- **Reliability:** The tools should perform filesystem operations reliably and predictably.
-Errors should be reported clearly back to the agent (and potentially surfaced to the user by the agent if necessary).
-- **Performance:** Filesystem operations should be reasonably fast, not introducing significant delays into the agent's workflow.
+- **Efficiency:** Reading PDF data should be reasonably fast and avoid excessive token usage compared to sending raw file content (which isn't feasible anyway).